Loop Recorder Implantation

 What is loop recorder implantation?

 An implantable loop recorder (ILR) is a heart recording device.
-It is implanted in the body under the chest skin.
+It's implanted in the body under the chest skin.
 It has several uses.
 The most common ones include looking for causes of fainting, palpitations, very fast or slow heartbeats, and hidden rhythms that can cause strokes.
-During a loop recorder implantation, your heart healthcare provider (cardiologist) does a minor procedure.
-He or she places the small device under your skin, on your chest wall, overlying the heart.
+Loop recorder implantation is considered a minor procedure.
+For the procedure, your heart healthcare provider (cardiologist) places the small device under your skin, in your chest wall, overlying the heart.
 The machine works as an electrocardiogram (ECG).
-It constantly picks up electrical signal from your heart.
-This can help find abnormal heart rhythms that can cause many problems such as fainting.
+It constantly picks up electrical signals from your heart and records anything abnormal.
+This can help identify heart rhythms that can cause problems, such as fainting.

 Any disruptions to this signaling pathway may result in heart rhythm problems.
-These might cause many problems, such as fainting and palpitations.
+These might cause problems, such as fainting and palpitations.
 An abnormal heart rhythm (arrhythmia) may make your heart unable to pump as much blood as needed.
 If blood flow to your brain is reduced for a short time, you may faint.
 When the rhythm returns to normal, blood flow is restored and you normally regain consciousness.

-Each heart rhythm problem may need its own treatment.
-It's important to find out what kind of problem you may have, if any.
 An implantable loop recorder constantly records information about your electrical activity, similar to an ECG.
 But an ILR can record heart rhythm for up to 3 years.
-It is constantly looping its memory.
+This is particularly useful if your arrhythmia doesn't occur often.
+An ILR is constantly looping its memory.
 And it has automatic triggers to store recordings.
 It can also be patient-activated to store recordings as well.
 If you fainted due to an arrhythmia, the machine records this information before, during, and after the fainting.
 Then a healthcare provider can look at the recordings to figure out the cause.
 Most current ILRs have a home monitor that can send data to your healthcare provider.

-Why might I need a loop recorder implanted?
+Why might I need loop recorder implantation?

-You might need an ILR if you have fainting episodes or palpitations, and other tests have not yet given you any answers.
+You might need an ILR if you have fainting episodes or palpitations, and other tests haven't yet given you any answers.
+Each heart rhythm problem may need its own treatment.
+It’s important to find out what kind of problem you may have, if any.
 Repeated fainting can have a negative effect on your physical and emotional health.
-Also, certain kinds of fainting greatly increase your chance for sudden death.
-These fainting episodes require diagnosis and treatment as soon as possible.
-Once you are diagnosed, you may need a pacemaker or an implantable cardioverter-defibrillator (ICD).
+Also some kinds of fainting greatly increase your chance for sudden death.
+These fainting episodes need diagnosis and treatment as soon as possible.
+Once you're diagnosed, you may need a pacemaker or an implantable cardioverter-defibrillator.
 These could save your life.
 You might also need a loop recorder if your healthcare provider wants to look for very fast or slow heartbeats.
-These abnormal heartbeats can cause palpitations, or even lead to strokes.
+These abnormal heartbeats can cause palpitations or even lead to strokes.

 What are the risks of loop recorder implantation?